koukibadr/Motion-Toast/README.md

   ///padding added to the main widget motion taost
-  ///by default the padding is set to 0 final EdgeInsets margin;
+  ///by default the padding is set to 0 final EdgeInsetsGeometry margin;

   ///padding added under the main widget
-  ///by default the padding is set to 0 final EdgeInsets contentPadding;
+  ///by default the padding is set to 0 final EdgeInsetsGeometry contentPadding;

   /// define whether the borders are rendered or not
   /// by default  `= false`